jcm/system_pay/Readme.markdown

 or, in your Gemfile

     gem 'system_pay'

+You can use it with rails 3 or rails 4.

 ## USAGE

    Create a config yml data file to store your site_id and certificates values: